Halle Berry (She's Fine)

 "Halle Berry (She's Fine)" is the lead single by American rapper Hurricane Chris for his second studio album, Unleashed.
 It was released on March 3, 2009.
 The hip hop song features a guest appearance from Killeen, TX rapper Superstarr (also known as SVPA).
 It was co-produced by the latter, alongside Play-N-Skillz and Q Smith.
 The song originally belonged to Superstarr, who was signed to Play-N-Skillz, of whom sold the song to Hurricane Chris.

 Music video

 The music video was released on April 29, 2009.
 The music video features a cameo appearance by a video vixen, named Ajia Nicole (who is a female model from Dallas, Texas).
-The video ranked at #45 on BET’s Notarized: Top 100 Videos of 2009 countdown.